tc39/proposal-smart-pipelines/readme.md

 |> # + '!'
 ```

-Under left associativity, this would be statically equivalent to the following:
+This would be statically equivalent to the following:

 ```js
 do {